techidaily/site-easy-unlock-android/source/_posts/unlock-your-oppo-reno-10-5gs-potential-the-top-20-lock-screen-apps-you-need-to-try-by-drfone-android.md

 ![Dodol Locker](https://images.wondershare.com/drfone/others/dodol-locker.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Vfq0vw0Spz8?si=2EAk6hW-Gb-o33_L" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 These are some of the best lock screen apps for Android that you can find.
 You can get more security and do more with your Android apps, in an easy manner.
 Plus, do not forget that every phone should have an app lock for Android – it might be really risky not to.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/it8VkxDUdAc?si=ef6VZWR7kW4P9ikh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Bypass Android Lock Screen Using Emergency Call On Oppo Reno 10 5G?